Kerch railway bridge: Soviet construction of the bridge, 1944

 To hasten opening of the bridge the construction works were divided into two stages, but the government-demanded deadline was impossible to accomplish.
-The construction took seven months, and the first train crossed the bridge on 3 November 1944.
+Construction took seven months, and the first train crossed the bridge on 3 November 1944.
 By that time only structures dedicated for the first stage were created, while to ensure protection of the bridge from storms and ice flows there was still much work to do.
 Severely worsened weather conditions in December 1944, and more frequent winter storms, prevented completion of construction, and also began to inflict damage on the fixed link itself.
 In particular, one violent storm propelled a barge towards the eastern causeway and destroyed it.

 1945 ice damage and demolition

 In February 1945 drift ice, propelled by a northeastern wind from the Sea of Azov towards the incomplete bridge, inflicted fatal damage, with only five protective starkwaters ready by that time.
-On 18–19 February 1945, ice destroyed 24 pillars and 26 spans (of 110) fell into the strait; by 20 February 1945, 42 pillars and 48 spans were destroyed.
+On 18–19 February 1945, ice destroyed 24 pillars, and 26 of the 110 spans fell into the strait; by 20 February 1945, 42 pillars and 48 spans were destroyed.
 By March 1945, 46 pillars and 53 spans were destroyed, and 1016 pillars out of 2357 were severely damaged.
 Attempts to weaken the ice by artillery and ground-based ice blasting were ineffective, and aerial bombing of ice was impossible due to very bad weather.
 Icebreakers were also unable to reach the bridge.

-The main reason of the failure was a lack of effective protection of the bridge, resulting largely from the wrong decision to allocate protective measures to a second stage of construction.
+The main reason for the failure was a lack of effective protection of the bridge, resulting largely from the wrong decision to allocate protective measures to a second stage of construction.
 Other construction (and design) errors contributing to a collapse of the bridge included inconsistency between small-span design and ice regime in that area of the strait, construction of the bridge with incomplete engineering inquiry (which resulted in wavering on the needed ice protection measures), and lack of technical, material and work-force supply of the construction.
-Much of this stemmed from hurried approach to the project, which also depended on the use of German leftovers from their incomplete bridge.
+Much of this stemmed from the project being rushed, and the design being based on the reuse of equipment and material that the Germans left from their incomplete bridge.

 Design errors meant that even if the bridge was repaired, a collapse similar to one that happened in February 1945 could recur.
 Coupled with a necessity of massive funding of potentially futile repair works, the proposals to repair the bridge were doomed.
-On 31 May 1945, the State Defense Committee deemed repair of the destroyed bridge unfeasible, which meant demolition of its remnants.
+On 31 May 1945, the State Defense Committee deemed repair of the destroyed bridge unfeasible, and it was decided to dismantle the remnants.